zoezheng04/RISC-V-CPU/statements/zoe.md

 ## Reflection
 ### What I learend...
 #### 1. Github
 Throughout this project, I gained valuable insights into efficient Git usage.
-I learned how to adeptly manage repositories, execute push and pull operations, and leverage various features to streamline project management and collaboration.
+I learned how to adeptly manage repositories, execute push and pull operations.
+As the master of the github repo, I monitored the repo and worked on the README.md file, through this I learned how to use markdown and gained valuable skills leveraging various features to streamline project management and collaboration.
 #### 2. System Verilog
 The project provided a deep dive into System Verilog and hardware design.
 From designing, translating schematics to HDL, I acquired a comprehensive understanding of hardware design principles and their implementation.
 #### 3. Testing and Debugging
-Testing and debugging became a central part of my workflow.
+Testing and debugging became a central part of my workflow for this project.
 I honed my skills in writing effective testbenches, addressing corner cases, and meticulously verifying functionality.
 The substantial debugging process also enhanced my problem-solving abilities.
 #### 4. Collaboration
-Collaboration skills were a key takeaway.
+Collaboration skills were a key takeaway of this project.
 I learned how to efficiently organize workloads, distribute tasks, and collaborate effectively when encountering challenges.
-Utilizing Github as a collaboration tool and cross-checking each other's code became integral to our collaborative success.
+Utilizing Github as a collaboration tool and cross-checking other team member's code became integral to our collaborative success.
 ### What I would do differently...
 Reflecting on the project, I realize the importance of a more structured testing approach.
 When working on the two way set associative cache, I continued making the design more complex without testing, and it became difficult to test and debug at the end.
 In the future, I would prioritize testing individual components before introducing new features.
 Striking a balance between testing and implementation would be key, as this approach proves crucial when dealing with larger codebases, making debugging more manageable.